Dive Knives 101: Features And Maintenance

 A bigger knife can be a good idea if you plan to use it for spearfishing or want to go kelp diving.

-Whichever size choose, make sure that you can reach the knife easily and have a firm grasp on the handle even when wearing thicker gloves.
+Whichever size choose, make sure that you can reach the knife easily and have a firm grasp on the handle even when wearing thicker gloves, a big dive computer or other bulky piece of equipment.

 Dive Knife Maintenance Tips